 - Members: Names of team members - Summary: A set of bullet points enumerating what has been accomplished so far. - Results: One or more results.
-This could be some analysis of a data set, a preliminary result from your system, etc. - Problems: Any problems/issues that have arisen that might keep you from finishing your project. - Hours: The number of hours each person put into the project since the last checkpoint - Code: A snapshot of your current code-base.
+This could be some analysis of a data set, a preliminary result from your system, etc. - Problems: Any problems/issues that have arisen that might keep you from finishing your project. - Hours: The number of hours each person put into the project so far, including when each person worked (date/time). - Code: A snapshot of your current code-base.
 You may submit this as a link to an online repository (e.g. GitHub) or just a directory of code.